Higher connectivity of the Morse complex: Graphs

 \subsection{Examples}

-For the rest of the paper we discuss examples.
+Now we discuss a couple of examples.
 First let us discuss an example where the homotopy type of $\morse(\Gamma)$ is already known, namely when $\Gamma$ is a complete graph.
 This example will show that, while our results are powerful in that they apply to any $\Gamma$, they do not necessarily yield optimal bounds.